 As they eased in the distance, the noose around Hoteye's neck began to tighten.

 A clone threw himself forward, driving the menacing blue orb deep into Hoteye's gut.
-Soil and mud gushed out from his back, obliterating the right side of his body with a nauseating cavity as he was blown back by its immeasurable force.
-Hoteye impacted against a tree with a sickening 'crack', as his body disintegrated into its former element.
-It was enough to fell the tree with a screeching crash, as the five remaining clones side-stepped it to avoid being crushed under its massive weight.
+Soil and mud gushed out from his back, obliterating the right side of his body into a nauseating cavity as he was blown back by its immeasurable force.
+Hoteye impacted against a tree with a sickening crack, as his body disintegrated into its former element.
+It was enough to fell the tree, as the five remaining clones side-stepped it to avoid being crushed under its massive weight.

 "Nya ha!
 Annoying, right?
 Just when you think you've won, you find out otherwise.
 You're not the only one with a few parlour tricks!"

-Hoteye re-emerged on the other side of the clearing, his body stuck in a semi-flux state of liquid and solid as it slowly rebuilt itself up from the earth.
+Hoteye reemerged at the other end of the clearing, his body stuck in a semi-flux state of liquid and solid as it slowly rebuilt itself up from the earth.
 Throughout the short skirmish, Hoteye hadn't even budged an inch from his original spot.

-"So," the Oración Seis mage said, head tilting to the side pleasantly.
+"So," the Oración Seis mage said, head tilting to the side.
 "Won't the real one kindly step forward?
 It would save me the hassle of having to track you down and kill you."

-The five clones looked unamused at the threat, but seemingly mindful of something, they parted down the middle.
+The five clones looked unamused at the threat, but they parted down the middle.
 A whirling gust of leaves signalled his arrival.
 Naruto, having used the cover as distraction, body-flickered to the scene.